jaroslawjanas/coin-finder/README.md

 ## What Is This Madness?

-This is a cryptographic experiment—or perhaps a cosmic joke—that attempts to find Ethereum private keys with positive balances through pure brute-force random generation.
+This is a cryptographic experiment- or perhaps a cosmic joke - that attempts to find Ethereum private keys with positive balances through pure brute-force random generation.
 The goal?
 To randomly stumble upon someone's wallet by generating private keys, deriving their addresses, and checking if they hold any ETH.

 Spoiler alert: you won't find anything.
 But that's exactly the point.

 ## The Real Purpose: Demonstrating Cryptographic Security

 This project serves as a practical demonstration of why blockchain cryptography works.
 Ethereum (and similar blockchains) rely on the mathematical near-impossibility of finding a valid private key through random guessing.
-When people say "your crypto wallet is secure," this is what they mean—not that it's theoretically impossible to guess, but that the probability is so astronomically small that it might as well be impossible.
+When people say "your crypto wallet is secure," this is what they mean - not that it's theoretically impossible to guess, but that the probability is so astronomically small that it might as well be impossible.

 Unlike real-world attacks that exploit:
 - Weak random number generators